jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 As you are leaving work you over hear your "favorite" employee struggling with a problem.
 And it happens to be on a topic you know very well.<br>
 Do you stop and help or do you leave for dinner?

-  It is tempting to want to punish those who have unjustifiably punished you.
-  But this is almost always a no win situation.
+  - It is tempting to want to punish those who have unjustifiably punished you but this is always a no win situation.

-  Stopping to help would be a nice gesture which could help mend the relationship between you and him.
+  - Stopping to help would be a nice gesture which could help mend the relationship.

-  And if it appears that the problem will take some time to resolve you could offer to meet with him in the morning, so you won't be late for dinner.
+  - If it appears that the problem will take some time to resolve you could offer to meet with him in the morning, so you won't be late for dinner.

-1. If your manager had no authority to fire you would you still do what he asks?
-  - A boss or a leader?

 # Questions From Recruiters